adkap2/Stock_Analysis/README.md

 ## EDA

 I initially scraped reddit comment data using the PRAW API.
 Since this data had minimal structure, it was stored in a MongoDB.
-Although each post contained around 50k comments, it was difficult to get statisticallysignificant data from these comments as many times it would be from a single user/bot spamming.
+Although each post contained around 50k comments, it was difficult to get statistically significant data from these comments as many times it would be from a single user/bot spamming.
 Additionally, on the most interesting posts with 100k+ comments, PRAW API would block me from scraping completely as the request was too large.

 I ultimately decided to scrape subreddit posts using the PushShiftAPI.
 The post titles were more consistent with less concern for user/bot spamming as they were moderated more heavily.
 Here I scraped The entirety of posts from January 2020 - Present and placed them in a Postgres db.
 This consisted of 62k rows containing stock_id mentioned, date and post message.
 I sorted this data by date and stock_id mentioned to get a count of each stock id mentioned per day.
 I then crosslisted this with scraped stock data in another postgres table.
 Here I related number of daily mentions of stock to its daily price.

-Took get this data into acceptable statistic and plotting format, I then took the daily change of mentions and stock price.
+To get this data into acceptable statistic and plotting format, I then took the daily change of mentions and stock price.
 Finally I normalized both values to be plotted together.

 ## Hypothesis Testing

-H01 = Probability of no significant correlation between WallStreetBets Posts Gamestop stock value HA1 = Probility of significant correlation between WallStreetBets Posts and GameStop stock Value
+H01 = Probability of no significant correlation between WallStreetBets Posts and GameStop stock value HA1 = Probility of statistically significant correlation between WallStreetBets Posts and GameStop stock Value

-H02 = Probability of no significant correlation between Gamestop stock value WallStreetBets subscriber count HA2 = Probility that Gamestop stock value played a significant roll increasing WallStreetBets subscriber count
+H02 = Probability of no significant correlation between GameStop stock value and WallStreetBets subscriber count HA2 = Probility that Gamestop stock value played a statistically significant roll in increasing WallStreetBets' subscriber count

 ## Statistical Tests

 1.
-    * Null Hypothesis: No correlation between Number of stock mentions and gamestop stock price per day
+    * Null Hypothesis: No correlation between number of stock mentions and GameStop stock price per day
-    * Alternate Hypothesis: Significant correlation between stock mentions and gamestop stock price per day
+    * Alternate Hypothesis: Statistically significant correlation between stock mentions and GameStop stock price per day

 2.
     * Null Hypothesis: No significant correlation between GameStop stock value and WallStreetBets subscriber count